-Amongst the first birds to hail the arrival of spring, great tits have varied yet unmistakable songs.
+Amongst the first birds to hail the arrival of spring, Great Tit have varied yet unmistakable songs.
 Their call is often transcribed as ‘teacher-teacher-teacher’ and has been described as being similar to the sound of a squeaky pump!
 Great tit numbers are improving so you may see these songbirds in your garden this year.

 Wrens can really make a racket and so it is hard to ignore their rattly sound.
 There is a long trill at the end to ensure you are paying attention!
 The wren population is increasing so look out for those little cocked tails!

 You are unlikely to see willow warblers in your garden because these birds prefer wilder places.
 They fly to the UK form western Africa each summer but their numbers are declining.
 If you do take a walk on the wild side, listen out for their soft song with its signature lisping descent.

 Britain’s smallest bird, the Goldcrest's song matches its size.
 It’s a delicate trickle of notes that is easy to miss.
 The goldcrest population is recovering slowly so you may catch a glimpse of these tiny birds and their flaming headdress.